-Macro Edit Mode is an advanced

-option that allows you to create macro mappings for each effect and to save any effects edits made in Ultra or Super Knob Mode.
+Macro Edit Mode is an advanced option that allows you to create macro mappings for each effect and to save any effects edits made in Ultra or Super Knob Mode.
 Open Macro Edit Mode by clicking the Macro Edit Button while Show Parameters is open.
 Once opened, more controls appear which allow you to create and change parameter mappings.

-To map a parameter to the Ultra or Super Knob:
+To map a parameter to the Ultra or Super Knob.

-- 1. Unlink the parameter that you want 00 to map to the knob.
+- Unlink the parameter that you want to map to the knob.
 The Macro Min and Max buttons for this parameter are now displayed. - 2.
 Move the Ultra or Super Knob to the position that you want the parameter to start mapping from. - 3.
 Move the Parameter Knob to the position that you want the to be the lowest value of the parameter. - 4.
-Press the Macro Min button to set the minimum position. - 5.
-Move the Ultra or Super Knob to the position that you want the - parameter to end being controlled from.
-6. Move the Parameter Knob to the position that you want the to be the highest value of the parameter. - 7.
-Press the Macro Max button to set the maximum. - 8.
-Link the parameter to the Ultra or Super Knob by pressing the Link button.
+Press the Macro Min button to set the minimum position.